Editor's note: This article was updated on August 15, 2017 with up-to-date app links and pricing information.

-Apple continues to stress the belief that apps are the future of television, and maybe they’re right: The Apple TV’s selection of apps and games is ever expanding, and you can tap into a wide array of streaming services and traditional network apps with ease.
+Apple believes that apps are the future of television, and maybe they’re right: The Apple TV’s selection of apps and games is ever expanding, and you can tap into a wide array of streaming services and traditional network apps with ease.
 It makes cutting the cord seem even easier than ever, and cable and satellite subscribers see a lot of added benefits too.

 What about the Chromecast, then?
 Google’s tiny dongle might seem like an ideal Android accessory, given its heritage, but it also works with iPhone and has many of the same services and apps available.
 It’s a different kind of TV streaming experience, using your iPhone and its existing apps to “cast” content wirelessly onto the big screen—but at $35, it might get the job done for many iPhone users who don’t want to shell out for something more advanced.

-Here’s a look at what the Chromecast can do with the iPhone and how it compares to the Apple TV in terms of hardware, which features are shared between the devices, and how much functionality you lose with the bargain alternative.
+Here’s an updated look at what the Chromecast can do with the iPhone and how it compares to the Apple TV in terms of hardware, which features are shared between the devices, and how much functionality you lose with the bargain alternative.

 The Apple TV has a pretty sleek profile, packing a lot of tech into a dense black box, but it has surprising heft to it.
 While easy to pop into a bag for travel, or move between screens at your home, it’s primarily built to rest beneath a TV and blend in inconspicuously with your setup.

-Google’s Chromecast, on the other hand, is truly pocketable: The second-gen unit, released late last year, looks like a small toy or candy disc—and even comes in bright yellow and red options to complete the illusion.
-The HDMI dongle is directly attached, with a magnetic connector making it easy to fold the cable in half for even easier transportation.
+Google’s Chromecast, on the other hand, is truly pocketable: The second-gen unit, released in late 2015, looks like a small toy or candy disc—and even comes in bright yellow and red options to complete the illusion.
+The HDMI dongle is directly attached, with a magnetic connector that makes it easy to fold the cable in half for compact transportation.
 Link that to your TV and plug in the AC adapter cable and you’re ready to stream.

 With the Chromecast, there is no remote: Your iPhone or Android phone serves that role.
-An official Google Cast app is available as a guide to point you towards other compatible apps, otherwise you can cast directly from the apps.
+An official Google Home app (formerly Google Cast) is available as a guide to point you towards other compatible apps, otherwise you can cast directly from the apps.
 Once paired with the Chromecast device, you can simply tap the icon—which looks like a TV screen with a Wi-Fi indicator in the lower left—within the app to send video, audio, or gameplay to your television.

 It’s pretty easy to use once you’re acquainted with the process, but it’s a lot easier to hand the Siri Remote to a babysitter or friend rather than make sure they’re connected to the correct Wi-Fi network, have them download the right apps, and then figure out casting.
 Apple certainly has ease of use securely in the bag here.